Skip to main content

 How much does Gardasil 9 cost with Aetna?

-If you have a commercial insurance plan from Aetna, you likely won’t pay anything for Gardasil 9.
+If you have a commercial insurance plan from Aetna, you may not pay anything for Gardasil 9.
 However, it may ultimately depend on where you get your vaccination.
-According to Merck, the manufacturer of Gardasil, 98.7% of people with commercial insurance pay nothing for the HPV vaccine when they receive it from their healthcare provider, and 92.3% pay nothing for it when they receive it at a pharmacy.
+According to Merck, the manufacturer of Gardasil, about 99% of people with commercial insurance pay nothing for the HPV vaccine when they receive it from their healthcare provider or at a pharmacy.

-If you have an Aetna Medicare or Medicaid plan, you may not have to pay anything for Gardasil either.
-For example, the Aetna Better Health Premier Plan MMAI is a health plan that contracts with both Medicare and Illinois Medicaid, and it considers Gardasil 9 a Tier 1 drug with a $0 copay.
-Merck says 96.1% of Medicare beneficiaries pay no out-of-pocket costs for Gardasil 9 when they get the vaccine at their healthcare provider’s office, and 82.9% pay no out-of-pocket costs when they receive it at a pharmacy.
-The percentage is even higher for people on Medicaid, with at least 99.7% paying nothing for Gardasil whether they receive it at a pharmacy or at a healthcare provider’s office.
+health plan that contracts with both Medicare and Illinois Medicaid, and it considers Gardasil 9 a Tier 1 drug with a $0 copay.
+Merck says 98.5% of Medicare beneficiaries pay no out-of-pocket costs for GARDASIL 9 when they get the vaccine at their healthcare provider’s office, and 97% pay no out-of-pocket costs when they receive it at a pharmacy.
+The percentage is even higher for people on Medicaid, with at least 99.7% paying nothing for Gardasil, whether they receive it at a pharmacy or at a healthcare provider’s office.

 “If you’re unsure about coverage, check with your insurance provider or speak with your doctor’s office—they can often help navigate these questions,” Dr. Tambini says.

-How to save on Gardasil 9
+How to get Gardasil 9 without insurance

 Given that Aetna’s coverage for the HPV vaccine Gardasil 9 can vary depending on different factors and the plan guidelines, there are other ways you can save if your plan doesn’t cover it.